IBM/fms-dgt/fms_dgt/public/databuilders/secknowledge2/README.md

-# ReAlign
+# SecKnowledge2

-This pipeline is an implementation of [Reformatted Alignment](https://arxiv.org/abs/2402.12219).
+This pipeline is an implementation of the data reformatting and enrichment pipeline introduced in [CyberPal 2.0: TOWARD CYBERSECURITY-EXPERT SMALL LANGUAGE MODELS](https://www.arxiv.org/pdf/2510.14113).

-ReAlign reformats the responses of instruction data into a format that better aligns with pre-established criteria and the collated evidence (by either web search, pre-defined grounding document, or retrieval results from a document corpus).
+SecKnowledge2 reformats the responses of instruction data into a format that better aligns with pre-established criteria and the collated evidence (by either web search, pre-defined grounding document, or retrieval results from a document corpus).
 This approach minimizes human annotation, hallucination, and the difficulty in scaling.
-Experimentally, ReAlign significantly boosts the general alignment ability, math reasoning, factuality, and readability of the LLMs.
+Experimentally, SecKnowledge2 significantly boosts the general alignment ability, math reasoning, factuality, and readability of the LLMs.

 ![alt text](images/pipeline.png)